akselsoft/pet/ideas/acknowledgements/ack-tegmark/index.md

 **Source:** *Consciousness as a State of Matter* (2014); *Life 3.0* (2017)

-**Summary:** Consciousness is a state defined by information storage and processing.
+**Summary:** Tegmark speculates that consciousness could be seen as a new state of matter—one defined by the ability to store, process, and integrate information across space and time.

-**Resonance with PET:** PET aligns with information-based views of consciousness.
+**Resonance with PET:** PET appreciates the idea that consciousness emerges from information patterns, not substances.
+It also values the emphasis on time-bound integration.

-**Divergence:** PET rejects physical classification.
-Consciousness is recursive, not a substance.
+**Divergence:** PET rejects the classification of consciousness as a substance or state.
+It sees it instead as a historical, probabilistic behaviour—one that only earns credibility through sustained recursion.
+Consciousness is not a physical property.
+It is a recursive act repeated over time.